 a.
 File → New → Other... → Expand Java folder → Select Java Project → Click Next >

 b.
-Enter your project name in the project name field → Select Use default JRE (currently ‘jre6’) → click Finish.
+Enter your project name in the project name field → Select Use default JRE → click Finish.
+(Be sure what version of java you want to use)

 Introduction